MatthewSZhang/fastcan/README.rst

 NARX Time Series Modelling
 --------------------------
-FastCan can be used for system identification.
+fastcan can be used for system identification.
 In particular, we provide a submodule `fastcan.narx` to build Nonlinear AutoRegressive eXogenous (NARX) models.
 For more information, check our `Home Page <https://fastcan.readthedocs.io/en/latest/>`_.

 Support Free-Threaded Wheels
 ----------------------------
-FastCan has support for free-threaded (also known as nogil) CPython 3.13.
+fastcan has support for free-threaded (also known as nogil) CPython 3.13.
 For more information about free-threaded CPython, check `how to install a free-threaded CPython <https://py-free-threading.github.io/installing_cpython/>`_.

 Support WASM Wheels
 -------------------
-FastCan is compiled to WebAssembly (WASM) wheels using `pyodide <https://github.com/pyodide/pyodide>`_, and they are available on the assets of GitHub releases.
+fastcan is compiled to WebAssembly (WASM) wheels using `pyodide <https://github.com/pyodide/pyodide>`_, and they are available on the assets of GitHub releases.
 You can try it in a `REPL <https://pyodide.org/en/stable/console.html>`_ directly in a browser.
-The WASM wheels of FastCan can be installed by
+The WASM wheels of fastcan can be installed by

 >>> import micropip # doctest: +SKIP
 >>> await micropip.install('URL of the wasm wheel (end with _wasm32.whl)') # doctest: +SKIP